Chrétien de Troyes

-That Catalonia is properly identified as the "grail region", and certain historical personages as major protagonists in grail romance, is not only supported by the testaments from Urgell, but also by independent visual evidence and a Latin chronicle from Sant Miquel de Cuixa, a monastery at the Northern slopes of the Pyrenees.
-We can demonstrate therefore from three different, independent perspectives that the Conte du Graal is "the story of the grail", and that only the count of Flanders could have provided a book with the true facts if a false story (peilor conte) circulated at the royal court.
+That Catalonia is properly identified as the "grail region", and certain historical personages as major protagonists in grail romance, is not only supported by the testaments from Urgell, but also by visual evidence and a Latin chronicle from Sant Miquel de Cuixa, a monastery at the Northern slopes of the Pyrenees.
+We can demonstrate therefore from three different, independent perspectives that the Conte du Graal is "the story of the grail", and that only the count of Flanders could have provided a book which could correct a false story (peilor conte) that circulated at the royal court.
 This may come as a shock to some experts because the evidence is conclusive :

 A: The etymological proof